khaled200286/vigilant-memory/README.md

 # Introduction
-TODO: Give a short introduction of your project.
-Let this section explain the objectives or the motivation behind this project.
-Examples for deployment pipelines and strategies.
+Examples for deployment pipelines and strategies with GitHub Actions.

 # Requirements
 Linux with sudo and [docker](https://docs.docker.com/engine/install/).

 # Getting Started
-1. Fork this project
+1. Fork this repo
 2. Install additional tools used for this demo:
 ```
 make bootstrap